core-wg/resource-directory/draft-ietf-core-resource-directory.md

 An update MAY update the lifetime or context registration parameters "lt", "con" as in {{registration}} ) if they have changed since the last registration or update.
 Parameters that have not changed SHOULD NOT be included in an update.
+Adding parameters that have not changed increases the size of the message but does not have any other implications.
 Parameters MUST be included as query parameters in an update operation as in {registration}.

 Upon receiving an update request, an RD MUST reset the timeout for that endpoint and update the scheme, IP address and port of the endpoint, using